Support for Creating Our Future Society

 In collaboration with Biomass Fuel, DEI has been working to expand the procurement of palm kernel shell (PKS) - fuel for biomass power generation - and develop wood pellet manufacturing plants mainly in Southeast Asia.
-Construction of a pellet plant is currently underway in Vietnam.
+Preparations are currently underway for the construction of a new pellet plant in Vietnam.

 Furthermore, in December 2018, DEI invested in Bioendev AB, a Sweden-based torrefaction technology company, aiming for technological evolution and global expansion of the biomass fuel-related business.